Remy Zaken: Career

-Other notable performances

-Zaken has appeared in a number of off-Broadway and regional productions, including the critically acclaimed A Tree Grows in Brooklyn at the Goodspeed Opera House.
+Zaken has appeared in a number of Off-Broadway and regional productions, including the critically acclaimed A Tree Grows in Brooklyn at the Goodspeed Opera House.
 Zaken won the "Best Debut" award from the Connecticut Critic Circle for her performance as Francie.
 Additional credits include Captain Louie, Radiant Baby, and the theatre adaptation of A Little Princess by TheaterWorks at the Palo Alto Theater in California.

 In November 2009, Zaken starred as her dream role Shelly in Bat Boy: The Musical at Columbia University.

 In 2014 she appeared in the Off-Broadway Musical "The Anthem".
 Co-starring with Zaken were Randy Jones, Jenna Leigh Green, Ashley Kate Adams, and Jason Gotay.
 The production was directed and choreographed by Rachel Klein, with a book by Gary Morgenstein, lyrics by Erik Ransom, and music by Jonnie Rockwell.
 The production performed at the Lynn Redgrave Theatre in New York City.